-What ?
+Data Audit For the Management and Administration of Medicines Policy What ?
 Probable Content Why?
 Who ?
 Where ?
 When ?
 Pupil medical data Name D.O.B.
-Medical condition / treatment Support child's health / medical needs Well-Being of Your Child All Staff (as necessary) Electronic records Health Care Plan Admin medicine records Data is deleted / shredded as per data retention policy Held on File throughout a child's time a school Key data is passed onto a new School when moving on Some data is archived unti the child is 25 (e.g. SEND pupil)
+Medical condition / treatment Support child's health / medical needs Well-Being of Your Child All Staff (as necessary) Electronic records Health Care Plan Admin medicine records Data is deleted / shredded as per data retention policy Held on File throughout a child's time at school Key data is passed onto a new School when moving on Some data is archived until the child is 25 (e.g. SEND pupil)